-Our series New Label Love highlights newly discovered independent record labels.
+Our series Label Love highlights (newly discovered) independent record labels.
 Q&A’s focused on new finds as well as the struggles that come with running a DIY-imprint.

 Based in a small village in South-East Germany, close to the Czech border, POSTPARTUM Records has been releasing hip-hop cassettes and records in limited runs–and all sold-out–for two years now.
 We caught up with Mario Böhm, one-half of POSTPARTUM, who runs the label together with his fiancée, Satu Nerbel.

 Luckily, my recent record player upgrade to an Audio-Technica LP5 does justice to their hip-hop: the snares sound crisp, the kick feels low, and layered music like ‘Purple Vagabond’ actually sounds like it leaves the speakers in layers.